DerBejijing/mc-portal-engine/README.md

 # mc-portal-engine
 Portal 2 as a datapack in minecraft

-**Currently everything is being renewed, so for some time you won't see any updates here!
+** ~~Currently everything is being renewed, so for some time you won't see any updates here!
-Certain bugs and a LOT of garbage are still in the code and will NOT be fixed until the new version is published!**
+Certain bugs and a LOT of garbage are still in the code and will NOT be fixed until the new version is published! ~~**
+** This Project is currently unmaintained.
+As soon as I find time to do it, I will recode the entire project from scratch **

 This is my current project: creating Portal (2) in vanilla minecraft.
 You will need the resource-pack [here](https://github.com/DerBejijing/mc-portal-resources) to use it.